 The appeal testing will be performed by the Consultant and the new results will be binding on the Contractor and the Department.

-3.50.4.8.3 Segregation Rating
+3.53.4.8.3 Segregation Rating

-The Contractor may appeal the segregation rating in any portion of the Work or the entire project.
+The Contractor may appeal the rating of segregated areas classified as moderate or severe in any portion of the Work or the entire project.

 The following procedures will apply for an appeal: